 If the principal or the committee determines that any material violates constitutional or other legal rights of the parent or student, the principal or the committee shall either remove the material from instructional use or accommodate the particular student and parent.
-Before any material is removed, the principal or the committee shall ensure that the curriculum is still aligned with the Common Core State and North Carolina Essential Standards and articulated from grade to grade.
+Before any material is removed, the principal or the committee shall ensure that the curriculum is still aligned with and articulated from grade to grade.
 If an objection made by a parent or student is not based upon constitutional or legal rights, the principal or the committee may accommodate such objections after considering the effect on curriculum, any burden on the school, teacher or other students that the accommodation would create, and any other relevant factors.
 Books and other instructional materials may be removed from the school media collection only for legitimate educational reasons and subject to the limitations of the First Amendment.